 Advocacy and Policy

-- Procure another chapter to judge submissions
+- Secure another chapter to judge submissions

-- Collect submissions and deliver to jury
+- Review submissions for guideline compliance and deliver to jury

 - Work with Communications Committee to ensure award winners are posted on our website after the Awards Reception